Usajid/Capsule-Network-based-Classification/README.md

 # Cons:
 1. Not tested on larger images or different datasets
 2. Cannot identify two identical objects very close to each other
-3. Slow to train due to routing (Took us 3 days on average to train on MNIST and Fashion-MNIST separately for 50 epochs) CapsNet also contain decoding or reconstruction part.
-But we skip that as it is out of the scope of this assignment.
+3. Slow to train due to routing (Took us 3 days on average to train on MNIST and Fashion-MNIST separately for 50 epochs).

 # Commands: